Are you prepared in an event of an emergency or situation where you are without water? Here are some tips on how to live

 Perfect the art of the sponge bath.

-Out of all the things that required running water, I know I missed warm showers the most.
+Out of all the things that required running water, how to shower without running water was the hardest.
+I know I missed taking warm showers the most.
 When taking a sponge bath is your only option, here are a few things to keep in mind… Make sure you have a stack of fresh, clean washcloths somewhere in your home at all times.
 When they are used, make sure each family member hangs them up in a different place so they can be reused for the next “bath”.
 For little ones…keep some kind of small tub or tote on hand for bathing.
 We used a large storage tote and just set it in the tub for our toddler, I don’t even think he knew the difference.
 For hair washing, we would plug the sink, pour warm water in and use a cup to wash hair.

 If you didn’t go outside during the day and your clothes are not dirty, fold them up at the end of the day to wear again.
 With no way to wash laundry, it’s important to try and not let it pile up too high.
 If all else fails and you are able to leave home…use the laundry mat.

 Have a large stockpot on hand at all times!

 The sentence above deserves an exclamation point because it’s something I failed to do for the first month without water (my stockpot was buried in a moving box!), and I finally just went out and purchased a cheap large stockpot to help.
 With a large stockpot, you can boil enough water for several sinkfuls of dishes or it can be enough water for a few people to wash their hair.
 If you don’t have a stockpot, we picked ours up at Walmart for only about $6, buy one!

 Have some easy freezer meals on hand.